A velocity-entropy invariance theorem for the Chapman-Jouguet detonation: Application to gaseous explosives

-These calculations support physically and numerically the DSI theorem in a large range of initial conditions: the larger $\Delta D_{\text{CJ}}/\bar{D}_{\text{CJ}}$'s at constant $s_{\text{CJ}}$ are very small, smaller than at constant $p_{0}$ or $T_{0}$, and not numerical uncertainties.
-They also support the supplemental CJ properties: their differences with the numerical values is very small, and smaller than the physical uncertainty of thermochemical coefficients.
-Similar trends were obtained with $CH_{4}$, $C_{2}H_{2}$, $C_{2}H_{4}$, $C_{2}H_{6}$ and $H_{2}$.
+Therefore, the numerical calculation supports the invariance theorem for a wide range of initial conditions.
+The larger deviations $\Delta D_{\text{CJ}}/\bar{D}_{\text{CJ}}$ at constant $s_{\text{CJ}}$ are very small numbers, numerically and physically valid, and smaller than at constant $p_0$ or $T_0$.
+The same is true for the differences of the additional CJ properties with the numerical values, which are also no greater than those resulting from the physical uncertainty in the thermochemical coefficients.
+Similar trends were obtained for \ce{CH4}, \ce{C2H2}, \ce{C2H4}, \ce{C2H6}, and \ce{H2}.